BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 without giving any detail because those are the fundamentals and obligatory for a software engineer.

-Some aspects are considered significant and explained with formal statements while some others are covered by a list of the related entities that I have full power such as the following:\
+Some aspects are considered significant and explained with formal statements while some others are covered by a list of the related issues that I have full power such as the following:\
 *memory leaks and dangling pointers:*\
-*Ownership semantics, RAII, compiler-generated special functions and rule of 0/3/5/7, bugs in the special functions, working with raw pointers instead of smart pointers, pointer/reference invalidation, shallow copy and double delete, pointer to a moved-from object, functions returning pointer/reference to a local variable, unsecured shared data and race conditions.*
+*Ownership semantics, RAII, compiler-generated special functions and rule of 0/3/5/7, bugs in the special functions,* *raw pointers and smart pointers,*
+*pointer/reference invalidation, shallow copy and double delete, pointer to a moved-from object,* *functions returning pointer/reference to a local variable,* *unsecured shared data and race conditions.*

 As a note, **the list of related issues** may describe various aspects of the topic.
 In the above example, the causes (e.g. bugs in the special functions) and the cures (e.g. RAII) are listed together.
-Thus, please, consider the lists as *the related entities* without expecting a conceptual completeness.
+Thus, please, consider the lists as *the related issues* without expecting a conceptual completeness.

 **Brief History**\
 I started creating software programs in the beginning of 2000s during my undergraduate period with FORTRAN.